lpil/talk-slides/building-a-type-safe-otp/slides.md

 BEAM: actors, distributed, multi-core, fault tolerant

 Types: like Elm.
 Compiler trying to help

+I am not going to sell types to you
 -->
 ---

 # A brief history of Gleam

-- 2016: Development beings
+- 2018: Development beings
-- 2018: Rewrite in Rust
 - 2019: v0.1 released
 - 2020: Language refinement, formatter, html docs, OTP
 - 2021: Build tool, new parser, JavaScript, typespecs